bmtwl/SoftDataDiode/README.md

 >The information in this section is mostly limited to procedures specific to this software.
 For general hardening best-practices like automatic updates, zero trust style least privlege, etc, see vendor documentation

 ### Hardware Firewall
-#### Source/destination/protocol/port rules
-Modern firewalls are stateful, and are architected in a way that will actively fight with attempts to block established sessions using traditional firewall rules.
-You may have more luck, but its safe to assume most will be impossible to harden in this way.
 #### Source-NAT rules
 SNAT is a common firewall feature that lets you control the return path of packets for a number of well-known scenarios, but we can exploit it for our uncommon purposes.
-Basically the sender's packets leaves the firewall with a dummy source IP, which is the IP that the cloud server will try to respond to.
+Basically the sender's packets leave the firewall with a dummy source IP, which is the IP that a compromised cloud server would try to respond to.
 As long as this can be configured to a non-functional or blackhole style address (192.0.2.0/24 is traditional), then the return path will be fundamentally broken outside the network's perimiter.
+Substitute in a valid-but-unused address, and you have created a tripwire you can monitor and alert on.
 #### Next-Gen Firewall protocol inspection
 If all else fails, your NGFW will hopefully notice that the return packets are malformed and will log, block and drop malicious packets.
 Best not to rely on this, as attackers could be using valid protocol streams.
 Still, any extra protection that you can turn on in your firewall will make it that much harder to exploit.
+#### Source/destination/protocol/port rules
+This is usually a dead end.
+Modern firewalls are stateful, and are architected in a way that will actively fight with attempts to block established sessions using traditional firewall rules.
+Its safe to assume most will be impossible to harden in this way.

 ### Network Switches
 #### Access Control Lists
 Switch ACLs that operate at Layer 3 should be able to block arbitrary traffic, with no relation to established sessions or flows.

+Reference your switch vendors documentation for specific configuration procedures.

 ### Software, OS or XDR agent Firewalls
 #### Linux